-History of Art at Aberdeen provides the opportunity to study the art of all periods in Europe and America - architecture, sculpture, drawing, painting, print, and decorative and industrial arts - at a University steeped in 500 years of social and artistic development and rated top in Scotland for the impact of the work of its History of Art researchers.
+Art History at Aberdeen provides the opportunity to study the art of all periods in Europe and America - architecture, sculpture, drawing, painting, print, and decorative and industrial arts - at a University steeped in 500 years of social and artistic development and rated top in Scotland for the impact of the work of its Art History researchers.

-Aberdeen was ranked the leading university in Scotland for the impact of History of Art research, and second in the UK, in the latest UK Research Excellence Framework.
+Aberdeen was ranked the leading university in Scotland for the impact of Art History research, and second in the UK, in the latest UK Research Excellence Framework.

 You will gain extensive specialised knowledge of the history of painting, sculpture, architecture and the decorative arts in Europe and North America art from the Middle Ages to the twentieth century.